 It was the first court hearing since her baby girl had been removed from her custody by Child Protective Services and placed in our care a few weeks earlier.
 Given the particular circumstances of the case, the judge would soon inform her she was on track to losing her parental rights over her child.
 While the law was right and just that day, the emotions were equally raw and real.
-She was devastated - the demons in her life she could not get out from under were deep and destructive to both her and her baby.
+She was devastated - the strongholds in her life she could not get out from under were deep and destructive to both her and her baby.
 We were overwhelmed - wondering how our world could be so broken that an entire legal system must be set up to protect children from those who seem to love them yet still harm them.
 Files lined the courtroom that day, each representing a case in which a child needed to be protected and a parent needed to be disciplined.
 Stacks of broken stories filled the room.
 We were there to participate in just one.

 A COLLISION OF TWO WORLDS